 Today, Brown Field is a busy general aviation airport.
 General aviation encompasses all aviation except air carrier and military, although the military continues to maintain a strong presence.
 The types of general aviation aircraft that operate at Brown Field include private, corporate, charter, air ambulance, law enforcement, fire rescue, flight training, cargo, skydiving, banner towing, and airships.

-The FAA has classified Brown Field as a reliever airport for San Diego International Airport - Lindbergh Field.
+The Federal Aviation Administration has classified Brown Field as a reliever airport for San Diego International Airport - Lindbergh Field.
 A reliever airport is an airport that serves general aviation aircraft that might otherwise use a congested air carrier airport.
 Airline passengers benefit by experiencing fewer delays due to air traffic congestion.

 - Air Traffic Control Tower (0800 - 2000L)